Why I am Misunderstood as a Blogger

 I am not good at corporate theater.

 This is not virtue.
-It is actually professionally damaging.
+It is professionally damaging.

-I am more like a goat on wet marble flooring.
+I am more like a man in polished shoes on a wet marble floor.

 The older I became, the worse this mismatch got.

-Senior healthcare roles now increasingly demand performance in both senses of the word.
-You must know the technology, yes, but you must also perform certainty.
-Perform optimism.
-Perform leadership energy.
-Perform resilience.
-Even your suffering must arrive neatly packaged with inspirational lessons.
+Senior healthcare roles increasingly demand performance in both senses of the word.
+You must know the technology, yes, but you must also perform certainty, optimism, leadership energy, and resilience.
+Even difficulty must arrive neatly packaged with lessons.

-Budgets shrinking.
-Outsourcing expanding.
-Younger workers cheaper.
-Executives talking about AI replacing jobs they themselves barely understand.
-Entire departments living one restructuring away from extinction like nervous dinosaurs checking the sky for meteors.
+Budgets shrink.
+Outsourcing expands.
+Younger workers cost less.
+Executives talk about AI replacing jobs they themselves barely understand.
+Entire departments live one restructuring away from extinction while the slide decks remain calm.

 Same exhaustion.
 Different branding.